junh1024/junh1024-Documents/Computers/How to choose PC Parts.md

 - [Ethernet adaptor with USB hub](https://www.orico.cc/us/product/detail/4058.html)
 - [Ethernet adaptor with USB hub, HDMI, and card reader](https://www.orico.cc/us/product/detail/7119.html)

 NB: If you get a USB2 Ethernet adaptor then you can only enjoy 100mps network speeds.
+Some Ethernet adaptors with USB hub may corrupt data, so if you want to be cautious, avoid using USB storage with them.

+## bootloader

+GRUB supports windows, but install windows first, to avoid windows overwriting GRUB.

 ## HIDs